TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 Once inside the default recovery, choose to wipe data, and now reboot to system.

-Allow your phone to boot, an image with LinageOS Logo should suprise you, eventually it should boot into start menu in a few secs.
+Give it time.
+Allow your phone to boot, patience, an image with LinageOS Logo should suprise you, eventually it should boot into start menu in a few secs.
 Congratulations you got rid of MIUI without any recovery, and  you got a nice debloated ROM (The best ROM or one of the BEST ROMS i should say)

 (Detail, once you've disabled dm-verity with fastboot --disable-verification --disable-verity flash vbmeta vbmeta.img command